When adjusting the effects in Garageband, you’ll discover three different types in the Smart Controls: the delay, the reverb, and the ambience.

 Delay is different from the reverb and ambiance controls because it actually controls the echo of the sound, rather than just the way the sound waves are crashing around in a specific type of room, like the way the reverb does.

-When used as a trio, a lot can be done to an instrument to make it sound a lot more interesting and fun.
+When used as a trio, a lot can be done to an instrument to make it sound a lot more interesting and fun, however, all of this pales in comparison to just buying better instruments like what Native Instruments includes as part of Komplete 13 (their site).

 Other Uses of the Ambience Setting